 - Pale skin

 Not having enough healthy white blood cells can lead to frequent infections.
-Symptoms can include:
+Symptoms of leukemia can include:

 - Frequent fevers